Pioreactor/pioreactor/README.md

 `mb <job or action> <options> --background`

-If you have many workers, you can run
+If you have many workers, you can run from the leader

 `mba <job or action> <options>`